 If you're driving around the South Island on a road trip, then I'd highly recommend dedicating at least a few days to checking out this region.

 What makes this drive so great is that there are dozens of very short hikes which lead to some of the best temperate-rainforest waterfalls in New Zealand.
-Since the hikes are all very short, I’ve included a list of them below rather than dedicating a section to each.
+Since the hikes to the Catlins waterfalls are all very short, I've included a list of them below rather than dedicating a section to each.

 READ MORE: Best Things to do on a Catlins Road Trip

 31. Waipohatu Waterfall Loop

 The Waipohatu Waterfall loop offers not one, but two awesome waterfalls to reward you for your efforts.
 This hike can also be completed in a loop which leads through beautiful rainforest that is filled with the sounds of native birds and wildlife.

 For the really adventurous and dedicated hikers and trampers is the world-renowned Te Araroa trail.

 This is a 3000 km route that is definitely not for the faint-hearted.
 Starting at Cape Reinga on the tip of the North Island and finishing in Bluff, New Zealand's southernmost point, the Te Araroa connects the entire country by a single track.

 Of course, this incredible feat is a once in a lifetime mission that requires extensive dedication of time and energy.
 So, if you’ve been looking for the most challenging and the longest hike in New Zealand, here it is.

-The Best Hikes in South Island New Zealand – Tips
+Tips & Info For Hiking in South Island New Zealand

 With the list out of the way, here are some useful tips to help you make the most of your South Island hiking adventures!